bonni208/Business_Ethics/Business_Ethics.md

 How would we have figured out if this was true back at that time?
 There wasn't an internet to go check.
 There were newspapers, limited by page and word counts and professional journalists and researcher assistants.

-### 04.02 Serve up the starter, sir | #sense
+### 04.02 Serve up the starter course, sir | #sense

 Mike Caulfield has developed a great course to get us up and running with SIFT.
-I'm going to be modifying what he has shared with the public, as part of a Creative Commons license that allows what is called remixing.
+I'm going to be making use of a lot what he has shared in his [Check, Please!
+Starter Course](https://checkpleasecc.notion.site/checkpleasecc/Check-Please-Starter-Course-ae34d043575e42828dc2964437ea4eed), which he has made available under a Creative Commons license[^1].
 As long as I attribute what I share to Mike's work and point people back to his Check, Please!
 Starter Course, we're good (ethically and legally speaking).

 <article>